nikitavoloboev/data/focusing/rules.md

 ## Focus

 - [Break problems down](../research/solving-problems.md).
 Solve each step one at a time.
 Know the end goal.
-Think from first principles.
 - When [focusing](../focusing/focusing.md), do the active task.
 No news/distractions.
 No context switching.
 - Spend mindful time on all devices.
 On iOS, listen to podcasts/books, read/chat.
 Minimize things that can be done faster on mac.
 - Do bodyweight exercises during the day to regain focus.
 Change environments for inspiration.